 Position these on your roof-top.
 These are great if you're very far away from the transmission site or have dense tree cover around your house.

 Indoor Digital UHF Aerial

 If you can't get a roof-top aerial installed, you may be able to use one of these if you're within 5km or have a line of sight to your nearest transmission site.

 A Satellite Dish is used to pick up the TV signal beamed to you from space via satellite; it then sends this signal to your satellite receiver via the antenna cable for decoding.

-Live TV signals for Freeview On Demand and Live TV are transmitted from the Optus D1 satellite.
+Live TV signals are transmitted from the Optus D1 satellite.
 We recommend a minimum dish size of 60cm with a single 11.300 GHz LO Frequency LNB.